srl3630/DnR_Notes/interview-study-notes-for-security-engineering.md

 		- OpenID.
 		- Kerberos.
 			- Gold & silver tickets.
+              - Silver is local service tickets
+              - Gold gives access to domain
 			- Mimikatz.
+              - dumps password hashes from lsass
 			- Pass-the-hash.
+              - Using NTLM (legacy protocol) we can use the hash instead of the cracked password
 	- Biometrics
 		- Can't rotate unlike passwords.
 	- Password management